markjnkim/es_mod/01-html/content/step-3-hero.md

  <input type="text" placeholder="Your Name" name="name" id="name" />
 </form>
 ```
 The `label` text not only offers a visual directive of what data to enter, but also programmatically links to the associated `input`.
 This means that with a screen reader, when a visitor focuses on the input field, the label will be read out, making it easier for an assistive technology user to understand what data should be entered.
-Labels also enhance the user experience on a mobile device for instance because clicking on the label will target the focus in the associated input field.
-Especially helpful when using a touch screen.
+Labels also enhance the user experience on a mobile device for instance because clicking on the label will target the focus in the associated input field, which is especially helpful when using a touch screen.

 - **for** is an attribute in the `label` that programmatically links to the `id` attribute in the `input`.
 - **type** attribute relates to what kind of input element we are using.
 Here we want a text field, which is also the default value.